 Best STD Tests

 The sample is sent to a CLIA (Clinical Laboratory Improvement Amendments) accredited lab and processed within 2 to 5 days.
-If results are abnormal, a nurse will call you to discuss the next steps.
 The CLIA accredited labs all have 1 on 1 support 24/7, including advice regarding treatment options from certified physicians.

 The 24/7 Labs Discreet At Home STD Testing Kit is tested in a CLIA certified lab and compliant with HIPAA regulations.
 This kit also comes with a 24 hour customer service line, so you can have any of your questions answered.